spacecloud-io/space-docs/content/microservices/eventing/custom-events/securing-custom-events.md

 The `query` rule executes a database query with the user-defined find object with operation type set to `one`.
 It is useful for policies which depend on the values stored in the database.

-**Example:** Make sure a user can call a function only if he is author of some book:
+**Example:** Make sure a user can queue an event only if he is author of some book:

 {{< highlight json >}}
 {